dhh1128/scifi-terms/README.md

-# empty
+# scifi-terms
-empty repo for various experiements
+An experimental repo to hold terminology.
+Used for testing the tt tool